Sri Lankan rupee ends weaker; spot trading resumes after 6 weeks

-COLOMBO, June 19 The Sri Lankan rupee ended weaker on Monday as dollar demand from importers weighed on the spot currency when it resumed trading after six weeks, dealers said.
+COLOMBO, June 19 (Reuters) - The Sri Lankan rupee ended weaker on Monday as dollar demand from importers weighed on the spot currency when it resumed trading after six weeks, dealers said.

 The spot rupee ended at 153.18/23 after it began trading for the first time since May 5 when the central bank had fixed the spot reference rate at 152.50.